-Image: Uwase and Uwimana – Jean Bizimana/Hope and Homes for Children
+Image: Uwase with her new mum Uwimana and dad Gatete – Jean Bizimana/Hope and Homes for Children

 Uwase* was abandoned on the streets of Rwanda’s capital, Kigali, when she was only 10 months old.
 She was found by the police, and when they couldn’t trace her parents, they took her to an orphanage.

 In many communities across the world, families struggling with poverty, disability and discrimination take the desperate decision to abandon their children or place their children in an orphanage, believing they will be better provided for there.
 That’s why over 80% of children in orphanages are not orphans at all.

 But orphanages don’t protect children, they harm them.

 Uwase may have been fed and had a roof over her head in the orphanage she was taken to.
 But she had no one to cuddle her, care for her, or love her.

 Because Uwase was born with a disability in her leg, the orphanage staff didn’t take the time to help her learn to walk, like the other children.
 Unable to move around, she couldn’t interact or join in any games.
 Instead, she was left alone and ignored.
 Just existing.
 Day in.
 Day out.

 Decades of research prove that exposing children to the neglect and abuse that’s common in orphanages can have a catastrophic impact; especially for children as young as Uwase.
 Like all children her age, to feel safe and happy, to develop and thrive, Uwase desperately needs individual love and attention.
 She needs a family.

 That’s why Hope and Homes for Children is working alongside the Rwandan Government to support vulnerable families to stay together and to close the country’s orphanages by ensuring loving, sustainable family-based care for every child.
 Whether that’s through reuniting families, or creating new ones.